codedragon/stacktrace/slides.md

+# Why do I care?

+## Obviously useful to know what a stack trace is when someone asks for one or you want to be helpful.<!-- .element: class="fragment" data-fragment-index="0" -->

+## When things go wrong, trouble shoot systematically.
+Step backwards, retrace your steps.<!-- .element: class="fragment" data-fragment-index="1" -->

+# Review

-## The stack is a list of the steps we have started, but not completed so far.
+## The stack is a list of the steps we have started, but not completed so far.<!-- .element: class="fragment" data-fragment-index="0" -->

-## A stacktrace is the stack at the moment something has obviously gone wrong.
+## A stacktrace is the stack at the moment something has obviously gone wrong.<!-- .element: class="fragment" data-fragment-index="1" -->